rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 2.0 =
+* Combined the dialog boxes into one dialog box.
+* Restructured Plugin so it's a lot neater.
+* Prepared for Inline Tweet Sharer Premium.

 = 1.6.1 =
 * Auto populate user email addresses to get bug fixes.
+* Tweets were cutting off too soon.
+This has been improved.

 = 1.6 =
 * Introduced a sponsored feature - the ability to remove spaces before/after the prefix/suffix.